EMLGaming/EMLGaming/README.md

 # ABOUT.me 👋

 Welcome to my github page!
 My name is **Ezrah Ligthart Schenk**.
-Currently work as a **penetration tester / cyber security consultant for Wortell**, while studying **Computer Science and Engineering** at TU Delft.
+Currently work as a **penetration tester / cyber security engineer for EightFence**, while studying **Computer Science and Engineering** at TU Delft.

 :shipit: If you are down to play some [Hack The Box](https://www.hackthebox.eu/home/users/profile/196917) shoot me a message!